“Your home should tell the story of who you are and be a collection of what you love.”

 Health Protection: Renovation activities can generate dust, fumes, and hazardous materials like lead paint or asbestos.
 Proper safety precautions protect against respiratory issues and exposure to harmful substances.

-Structural Integrity: Safety measures ensure that the structural integrity of your home is maintained.
-For instance, reinforcing load-bearing structures during renovations is crucial to prevent collapses.
+Structural Integrity: Safety measures keep your home’s structure strong.
+For example, reinforcing load-bearing walls during renovations helps prevent collapses.

 Compliance with Regulations: Many regions have specific safety regulations for construction and renovation work.
-Adhering to these rules is not only a requirement but also ensures the safety of those involved.
+Following these rules is not just a requirement but a necessity for the safety of those involved.

 Mention Common Safety Oversights